Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Design and Methods

-\textbf{GenAI chatbot adoption.} GenAI chatbot adoption is treated as a binary variable based on participants' self-reported use of GenAI chatbots in the past 12 months.
-To facilitate understanding, we provided a multiple-choice list of specific chatbot models, such as ChatGPT, Claude, and Gemini (list available in Table S1 in the Supplementary materials).
-Participants were classified as \textit{users} if they selected at least one of these models and as \textit{non-users} if they did not select any.
+\textbf{GenAI chatbot adoption.} We treat GenAI chatbot adoption as a binary variable based on participants' self-reported use of GenAI chatbots in the past 12 months.
+To facilitate understanding, we provided a multiple-choice list of specific chatbot models, such as ChatGPT, Claude, and Gemini (list available in the Supplementary Table~\ref{tab:definitions}, Section~\ref{appA:definitions}).
+We classified participants as \textit{users} if they selected at least one of these models and as \textit{non-users} if they did not select any.

-\textbf{LT adoption and experience.} To compare GenAI chatbot adoption with the use of longstanding task-specific LTs, we collected data on the use of five well-established applications: machine translation (e.g., Google Translate), voice assistants (e.g., Siri), assisted writing (e.g., Grammarly), speech transcription (e.g., Zoom captions), and text-to-speech (e.g., Adobe Read Out Loud).
+\textbf{LT adoption and experience.} To compare GenAI chatbot adoption with the use of longstanding task-specific LTs, we collected data on the use of five applications: machine translation, voice assistants, assisted writing, speech transcription, and text-to-speech.
 Responses for each application were coded as binary variables (has/does not have experience).
 An index of prior LT experience was then constructed by summing participants' responses for each of the five applications, with the resulting score ranging from 0 (indicating no use of any application) to 5 (indicating use of all five applications).

-\textbf{Usage intent and frequency.} For GenAI users, we collected self-reported data on the frequency of GenAI chatbot use across six specific intents: Information Retrieval, Problem Solving, Learning, Content Creation, Leisure, and Creativity (see Table~\ref{tab:intent}).
-The response options were recoded to represent frequency on a scale of 0 (never), 1 (less than monthly), 2 (monthly), or 3 (weekly).
+\textbf{LT Training.} We asked respondents whether they had received any training on GenAI chatbots or AI language technologies, distinguishing between: formal training received at school or in the workplace, self-directed learning (e.g., online tutorials), other AI-related coursework, or none.
+We dichotomized responses into a binary variable (\textit{Trained} $n=837$ and \textit{Untrained} $n=1069$).